Mental Health

 Source: Pexels

-1) Self-care is proactive, self-indulgence is passive
+1) Self-care is proactive; self-indulgence is passive

 True self-care requires us to be proactive so that we can cultivate meaningful mental and physical outcomes.
 This includes unfabulous activities like getting in a morning run and creating a spreadsheet for our finances.
 Essentially, it's about taking active control over our health and our responsibilities.

 Self-care becomes indulgent when we engage in activities that distract us from our problems.
-These passive #treatyourself behaviors need to be kept at bay before they manifest into unhealthy coping methods.
+These passive #treatyourself behaviours need to be kept at bay before they manifest into unhealthy coping methods.
 For instance, resorting to an extra can of beer or an impulse purchase to deal with stress.

 2) Self-care creates contentment, self-indulgence creates discontentment